Regulators Are All About Fair Lending Enforcement—Including at Credit Unions

 On the mortgage servicing side, he emphasized disclosures for loss mitigation, bankruptcy, and delinquent borrowers as well as private mortgage insurance and escrow.

 Fair lending disparities are surprisingly common.
 They can be found everywhere from banks and credit unions to fintech start-ups.
 It can even happen when an institution is trying to be altruistic.

 Consider fee waivers.
-Many customers experiencing financial distress right now, leading your institution to waive some fees.
+Many members are experiencing financial distress right now, leading your credit union to waive some fees.
 It is a helpful thing to do, but it can also create an impact and potential issues institution if fee waivers aren’t offered consistently.
 Without clear policies, staff will rely on their own judgments, which can lead to disparate treatment if similarly situated consumers are not offered the same accommodation.
-The same can be said if an employee disregards a policy in order to help a customer or member.
+The same can be said if an employee disregards a policy in order to help a member.